 Oxford Gastronomy & Accommodation

 Oxford has a variety of wonderful pubs, restaurants, and hotels for all budgets and interests.
-From historical drinking holes like The Eagle & Child and The Lamb & Flag to modern locations like FREUD Cafe and Bar or Art Cafe, you’ll surely find the perfect place to rest your bones after exploring everything has to offer.
+From historical drinking holes like The Eagle & Child and The Lamb & Flag to modern locations like FREUD Cafe and Bar or Art Cafe, you’ll surely find the perfect place to rest your bones after exploring everything that has to offer.
 So, let’s take a look at some of the best restaurants, pubs, and hotels in Oxford and see why you should definitely check them out if you’re around.

 One of the things you should definitely do if you visit Oxford is to check out some of its amazing pubs.
 There is, really, a place for everyone.
 Some pubs are linked to the city’s history (the Eagle & Child, for example, played a significant role as a Royalist stop during the Civil War), as well as its University.
 The King’s Arms and Turf Tavern, have been around for over 300 years!
 And, of course, there are dozens of other pubs and modern locations where you can get a drink while you visit Oxford.